griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 #Set working directory to data dir
 setwd(datadir)

-# read in gene mappings
+# read in gene mappings (using "fread" an alternative to "read.table")
 mapping <- fread("ENSG_ID2Name.txt", header=F)

+# add head names to the columns in the "mapping" dataframe
 setnames(mapping, c('ensemblID', 'Symbol'))

-# read in counts
+# read in the RNAseq read counts for each gene (produced by htseq-count)
 htseqCounts <- fread("gene_read_counts_table_all_final.tsv")
 htseqCounts <- as.matrix(htseqCounts)
 rownames(htseqCounts) <- htseqCounts[,"GeneID"]